-An alternate proof to this result is given in \cref{sec:inst_estate}. \end{proof} This is the $+1$-eigenstate of the projector on to the rotated code space.
-When there is no jump (to the error space) through out the protocol, we obtain $\ket{\bar\psi(2\pi)} = G\ket{\bar{\psi}}$, and the code state would have undergone the desired logical gate.
-However, with probability $1-p_\mathrm{jump}$, the state undergoes a jump into the error space.
-In the absence of external noise, the system state could evolve into only one ``error'' space defined by the operator $X$ with the projector
+An alternative proof of this result is given in \cref{sec:inst_estate}. \end{proof} This is the $+1$-eigenstate of the projector onto the rotated code space.
+When there is no jump to the error space throughout the protocol, we obtain $\ket{\bar\psi(2\pi)} = G\ket{\bar{\psi}}$, and the code state undergoes the desired logical gate.
+However, with probability $p_\mathrm{jump}$, the state jumps into the error space.
+In the absence of external noise, the system state can only evolve into the ``error'' space defined by the operator $X$, with the projector

-Moreover, the transition from the instantaneous code state to the instantaneous error state follows a unitary dynamic: \begin{proposition} In the absence of external noise, the sole source of error arises from the non-adiabatic rotations of the stabilizer generators; the resulting phase-dependent error is
+Moreover, the error operator that moves an instantaneous code state to the instantaneous error state is unitary: \begin{proposition} In the absence of external noise, the sole source of error arises from the non-adiabatic rotations of the stabilizer generators; the resulting phase-dependent error is

 where

 \end{proposition} \begin{proof} Suppose that the rotation at $\zeta$ with $0 \leq \zeta \leq 2\pi$ resulted in an error, thereby projecting the state into the error space $V(\zeta)(I-\mathbb{P}_0)V^\dagger(\zeta)$.
 The instantaneous error state can be found by multiplying the original code state through the sequence of rotated projectors until $\zeta-\delta\phi$, followed by the orthogonal complement at $\zeta$: